Easy and Stunning Holiday Table Decor

 Apples and Leaves Centerpiece

-Incorporate the harvest into your Thanksgiving tablescape by lining the table with freshly-picked apples and branches from your own backyard.
+Incorporate the harvest into your holiday tablescape by lining the table with freshly-picked apples and branches from your own backyard.
 Inexpensive, easy-to-find pillar candles add height.

 Mix It Up